Skip to main content

 To start an Add Wizard, complete the following steps:

-1. Select on the specific tab - File Monitors, Counter Monitors, Service Monitors, Process Monitors, or Action Groups - for the monitor type to add.
+1. Select the specific tab — File Monitors, Counter Monitors, Service Monitors, Process Monitors, or Action Groups — for the monitor type to add.

-2. Select Add
+2. Select Add.

 Start an Edit Wizard

-1. Select on the specific tab - File Monitors, Counter Monitors, Service Monitors, Process Monitors, or Action Groups - for the type of item to edit.
+1. Select the specific tab — File Monitors, Counter Monitors, Service Monitors, Process Monitors, or Action Groups — for the type of item to edit.

 Wizard Navigation

-The Wizard screens contain the following navigation buttons:
+The wizard screens contain the following navigation buttons:

 • Next: Go to the next step in the wizard (does not appear on the Finalize step since there are no later steps).